 This allows you to exchange your current licence for an Ontario licence without taking a driving test.
 Staff at the Drive Test Centre can assess your situation and direct you to the next steps.

 Even if you do not qualify for a driver's licence exchange, you may still receive credit for driving experience gained in your home country.
-This is explained on the Out of Country Drivers article from the Ministry of Transportation.
+The licence exchange program and the Out of Country Drivers information is explained on the Drive Test Ontario website.

 Even experienced drivers can benefit from a Driver’s Education Course.
 Passing the course may reduce your car insurance costs.
 It can also speed up the process of gaining your Ontario licence.
 There are driving schools in Peterborough that can provide Driver Education.